Umang077/Visiting-Card-Digitization-Application/README.md

 Optimized for both iOS and Android, enhancing user experience, flexibility, and overall productivity across departments.

 📈 Impact:
-Streamlined company-wide contact management, accelerated workflows, and contributed directly to Trident's long-term vision of going paperless — one smart app at a time.
+Streamlined company-wide contact management, accelerated workflows, and contributed directly to Trident's long-term vision of going paperless, one smart app at a time.